 In cases involving children alleged to be victims, the case typically begins after the child has made a disclosure of abuse to someone who has then reported it to law enforcement, the Arizona Department of Child Safety, or both.
 Often, the person reporting the case is a mandatory reporter under Arizona law.

 Law enforcement will often conduct a joint investigation with DCS to determine if there is enough evidence to support criminal charges.
-DCS will focus their separate investigation on the safety of the child.
+DCS will focus its separate investigation on the safety of the child.
 This can include DCS removing children from the home.
 While the investigations are separate, DCS and law enforcement will often share information.

 These investigations can move very quickly when the allegations involve a child living with the alleged perpetrator.
 They can also drag on for months or years in complex investigations where the child is believed to be safe.
 Typically the detectives working these cases are considered elite by their departments.
 They employ a wide-ranging set of techniques to resolve their cases.